-- A. The Special Education Certificate prepares the special education teacher to work with virtually all handicapping conditions except the most severe handicaps. - B. To earn a degree in Generic Special Education, a student must complete a minimum of 42 semester hours with no grade less than "C": EPSY 5330, EDUC 6310, 6320, 5324 or 6324, EDSP 5203, 5311,5314,5319,5335, 6314, 6324, 6334, 6344, plus 4 semester hours of graduate electives. - C. The Texas certificate in Generic Special Education requires that the student have a valid Texas elementary teaching certificate and have completed 2 years of successful teaching in addition to the requirements stated above.
-The student must also complete the appropriate comprehensive examinations as required by the State Board of Education.
+- A. The Special Education Certificate prepares the special education teacher to work with virtually all handicapping conditions except the most severe handicaps. - B. To earn a certificate of endorsement in Generic Special Education, a student must complete the following 18 hours with no grade less than "C": EDSP 5302, 5306, 5311, 5319, 5335, and 5351. - C. The Texas endorsement in Generic Special Education requires that the student have a valid Texas elementary teaching certificate and have completed 2 years of successful teaching in addition to the requirements stated above.
+The student must also complete the appropriate ExCET exam as required by the State Board of Educator Certification.